LiandarJoshua/DIANA/README.md

 ## Key Features

 1. **Schedule Management**: Diana can help you create, manage, and keep track of your events and appointments.
-You can add new events, view upcoming events, and even remove events as needed.
+You can add new events, view upcoming events, and even remove events as needed.Data Stored in SQLite Database.

-2. **Task Management**: Diana allows you to add, view, and remove tasks to help you stay organized and on top of your to-do list.
+2. **Task Management**: Diana allows you to add, view, and remove tasks to help you stay organized and on top of your to-do list.Data Stored in SQLite Database.

 3. **Weather Information**: Diana can provide you with the latest weather information, including temperature, humidity, and weather conditions for a specified location.